Zero-Click-Search: What Is It and How Can You Optimize for It?

 such as searching for information about business hours, address, etc.

-Check out some tips we’ve compiled that can help you achieve position zero,
+Optimizing your website and providing users with helpful information can help you achieve position zero on search engines.
+Check out some tips we’ve compiled that can help you achieve position zero, such as:

-features if you optimize your content for featured snippets
+You may also appear organically across otherfeatures if you optimize your content for featured snippets .Consider the following tips:

 ●